Harrup Park: International cricket matches

 The ground hosted a One Day International match during the 1992 Cricket World Cup, with India and Sri Lanka playing on 28 February.
 The match was abandoned after two deliveries due to torrential rain, despite the best efforts of the groundstaff to dry the outfield.
-Thus, Sri Lankan fast bowler Champaka Ramanayake and Indian batsman Krishnamachari Srikkanth held unusual distinctions: Ramanayake was the only male international bowler to have ever bowled at the venue, and Srikkanth was the batsman who scored the only run ever in the only men's international cricket match played here.
-This match was also the debut match of Ajay Jadeja.
+This was the debut match of Ajay Jadeja.

 In 2021, the venue was selected to host three Women's One Day International matches between Australia and India, the first of which was played on 21 September 2021.

 In 2025, the ground hosted two ODIs between Australia and South Africa, 33 years after its first.

+On 24 February 2026, Cricket Australia announced that the ground would become the 12th Test Venue in Australia, with the hosts playing Bangladesh in a two-test series with the other game occurring in Darwin.

+Test five-wicket hauls

+As of August 2026, two Test five-wicket hauls have been taken at the venue.